More pages to come...after AOL erased the homepages of thousands of members for no good reason!

 It has the traditional hole in the dome allowing a thick screw bolt to protrude through and assist with the revolving of the dome on it's three castors, set into the top of the wooden neck bin.
 The original, and somewhat complicated, eye mover levers are still in place, wired up with the dome lights flasher switch.
 The original dome light batteries were still in place, but are now safely removed after leakage of acid was noticed.
 A set of new batteries and, almost certainly, the lights would spring into life once again.

-If you own an ORIGINAL dalek prop, one that was seen in a BBC Doctor Who series, in either of the two cinema films starring Peter Cushing or was used in the London stage productions, I will buy it from you for cash, so please send me an
+If you own an ORIGINAL dalek prop, one that was seen in a BBC Doctor Who series, in either of the two cinema films starring Peter Cushing or was used in the London stage productions, I would love to see a photo.
+I can probably help identify exactly which Dalek it is, and which episodes/stage shows/movies it featured in (if you haven't already done the research), and, of course, if you're looking to sell it, I can advise on the best auction houses and private collectors to offer it to, so please send me an